-Your donor hair is a finite resource and if a hair transplant is not done correctly it can result in a lack of donor hair being available for future hair transplants.
+Your donor hair is an infinite resource and if a hair transplant is not done correctly it can result in a lack of donor hair being available for future hair transplants.
 We believe in quality, and always feel that this should be more important than price.

 When you research ‘hair transplantation’ it is important to remember that there are multiple methods.
 The two most popular being, FUE and FUT.
 The two different hair transplantation procedures are very different to one another and can leave you with different results.